Learn

 • Talk with your kids about the shift.
 Let them know you don’t expect perfection from them, and you’ll likely make mistakes as well.
 The key is to be honest with one another as you learn to navigate this new stage of life.
 They want you to see them as emerging adults.
 That includes negotiating and respecting their boundaries about how often to text and call when at school.

 • And perhaps most importantly, don’t make them feel guilty for going away to school.
 They need to know you’re okay without them at home (even if you’re not!).
 Keep building your own life, apart from theirs.
 You’re still a family, of course, but by focusing on your own dreams, you’re role-modeling how to continue learning and growing throughout life.
-And really, as life lessons go, that’s a biggie and definitely something they don’t teach in school.
+And, as life lessons go, that’s a biggie and definitely something they don’t teach in school.

-JOIN ONE OF OUR FACEBOOK GROUPS:
+JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS:

 PAYING FOR COLLEGE 101